Do Go On - 342 - Grace O'Malley ; The Pirate Queen of Ireland

 and she proved him right by lending her ships to the Irish rebels

-is no evidence she fought in that war herself on either side but she definitely provided them with
+there is no evidence she fought in that war herself on either side.

-So they're not really sure.
+So it's, they're not really sure.

-and I think partly that might be why she was sort of a bit written out of Irish history
+And I think partly that might be why she was sort of a bit written out of Irish history,

 but a lot of English records had mention of her.